 Wallis House Condo Ottawa | 589 Rideau St

 Wallis House Condo Ottawa is a classic heritage building unlike no other.
-Constructed in 1983 this building was originally one of Ottawa’s first modern hospitals.
-After¬†the hospital closed in 1924 the building served as a seminary, barracks, veteran housing, an armory and during the Second World War Canadian Military Soldiers occupied the building.
-In 1990 ¬†Wallis House Condo Ottawa was officially designated a Heritage Building by the City of Ottawa.
-Following this designation, Smallwood of Andrex Holdings in partnership with Wilberfoss Inc and Domicile acquired the property and converted the interior of the building to the current 46 authentic loft condominiums that were designed keeping in mind the Heritage significance of this amazing building.¬†Cathedral ceilings, wide hallways, ¬†and soaring windows characterize each unit, which boast a New York-style loft feeling.
-Beautifully upgraded, 1-2 bedroom units feature exposed brick walls, exposed ducts, fireplaces, hardwood flooring, and open concept living, with many units featuring 2 storeys for trendy loft living.
+Constructed in 1883 in the Byward Market, this building was originally one of Ottawa’s first modern hospitals.
+After the hospital closed in 1924 the building served as a seminary, barracks, veteran housing, an armoury and during the Second World War Canadian Military Soldiers occupied the building.
+In 1990, Wallis House Condo Ottawa was officially designated a Heritage Building by the City of Ottawa.
+Following this designation, Smallwood of Andrex Holdings, in partnership with Wilberfoss Inc and Domicile, acquired the property and converted the interior of the building to the current 46 authentic loft condominiums that were designed keeping in mind the heritage significance of this amazing building.
+Cathedral ceilings, wide hallways, and soaring windows characterize each unit, which boasts a New York-style loft feeling.
+Beautifully upgraded, one and two-bedroom units feature exposed brick walls, exposed ducts, fireplaces, hardwood flooring, and open concept living, with many units featuring 2 storeys for trendy loft living.
 Building amenities include an exercise center, security, and a rooftop terrace.
 Located blocks from walking paths, parks and the Rideau River, yet is still within walking distance of everything downtown has to offer.

 Other Hard Lofts in Ottawa